abhinandh-s/pikachu-bot/docs/how-to-use.md

 ## 1. Direct Messaging

-Simply start a chat with @cma_buddy_bot and request the paper you need.
+Simply start a chat with [Pikachu - @cma_buddy_bot](https://t.me/cma_buddy_bot) and request the paper you need.

 ## 2. Inline Query (The Best Way!)

-You can trigger Pikachu from any chat or group on Telegram.
-Just type your query starting with the bot's username: `@cma_buddy_bot <query>`
+Users can interact with the Pikachu bot via inline queries straight from the message field in any chat.
+All they need to do is start a message with the bot's username [@cma_buddy_bot](https://t.me/cma_buddy_bot) and enter a keyword.

+Having received the query, bot will return search results.
+As soon as the user selects one, it is sent to the relevant chat.
+This way, people can request and send content from the bot in any of their chats, groups or channels.

 ### Query Formats: